verb (used without object)

 - busy and energetic

 Word Origin for jump

-Idioms and Phrases with jump in
+Idioms and Phrases with jump in (1 of 2)

 Also jump in with both feet or into the ring.
 Enter into something enthusiastically; also, act precipitately.
 For example, When Don found out what his job was to be, he was ready to jump in immediately, or As soon as they asked me to join, I jumped in with both feet, or When buying securities, Anne's apt to jump into the ring, no matter what the risks.
 The first two usages allude to jumping into water; the third alludes to entering the fray of the boxing ring.